-The low frequency outputs (F1 and F2) are generated by accumulating positive-only real power information.
+The low frequency outputs (F1, F2) of the AD71056 are generated by accumulating this real power information.
 This low frequency inherently means a long accumulation time between output pulses.
-Consequently, the resulting output frequency is proportional to the average positive-only real power.
-This average positive-only real power information is then accumulated (by a counter) to generate real energy information (see Figure 16).
-Conversely, due to its high output frequency and shorter integration time, the CF output frequency is proportional to the instantaneous positive-only real power.
-This is useful for system calibration, which can be done faster under steady load conditions.
+Consequently, the resulting output frequency is proportional to the average real power.
+This average real power information is then accumulated (for example, by a counter) to generate real energy information.
+Conversely, due to its high output frequency and, hence, shorter integration time, the CF output frequency is proportional to the instantaneous real power.
+This is useful for system calibration that can be done faster under steady load conditions.